Leptodactylus fallax: Distribution and habitat

 The mountain chicken was once found on many of the Lesser Antillean islands in the eastern Caribbean, but is now restricted to just Dominica and Montserrat.
-It once occurred for certain on Guadeloupe, Martinique, Saint Kitts and Nevis, but is now extirpated in these places, and may have also inhabited Saint Lucia and Antigua.
-There was an unsuccessful attempt of introducing it to Jamaica and Puerto Rico (where not native).
+It once occurred in certain places, including Guadeloupe, Martinique, Saint Kitts, and Nevis, but is now extirpated there and may also have inhabited Saint Lucia and Antigua.
+There was an unsuccessful attempt to introduce it to Jamaica and Puerto Rico (where it is not native).
 In the early 2000s, the mountain chicken was largely restricted to the Centre Hill of northern Montserrat, having been lost from much of the rest of the island by recent volcanic eruptions, and on the western side of Dominica.
 It is also found on the eastern side of Dominica, but the species origin there is unclear and it may have been introduced to the area.

-The mountain chicken is found in a variety of moist habitats, including dense secondary forest and scrub, hillside plantations, palm groves in river valleys, ravines and flooded forest.
+The mountain chicken is found in a variety of moist habitats, including dense secondary forest and scrub, hillside plantations, palm groves in river valleys, ravines, and flooded forest.
 It is most commonly found near streams and springs, and is rarely found in grasslands.
-On Dominica it was most abundant at lower altitudes, although it occurs up to 400 m, and was found up to 430 m on Montserrat.
+On Dominica, it was most abundant at lower altitudes, although it occurs up to 400 m, and was found up to 430 m on Montserrat.

 Behavior and ecology

 The mountain chicken is terrestrial and nocturnal.

 A sit-and-wait predator with a voracious appetite, this gluttonous frog consumes almost anything that can be swallowed whole.
-It is well camouflaged against its habitat and remains still for long periods of time, before ambushing its prey, usually at night.
+It is well camouflaged in its habitat and remains still for long periods before ambushing its prey, usually at night.
 Its diet is varied, but it is strictly carnivorous, largely consuming crickets and other insects, although millipedes, crustaceans, spiders (also tarantulas) and even small vertebrates, such as other frogs, snakes and small mammals such as bats, are all eaten.
 Despite its willingness to eat other frogs, except for consuming unfertilized eggs, cannibalism is not known from the mountain chicken.
-During the day the mountain chicken frog resides in burrows which it digs into moist soil.
+During the day, the mountain chicken frog resides in burrows, which it digs into moist soil.